Blotch3D/Blotch3D/README.md

 -   Create billboard sprites.

+-   Show a video as a 2D or 3D texture.

 -   Connect sprites to the camera to implement HUD models and text.

 -   Connect the camera to a sprite to implement 'cockpit view', etc.